Breast Reconstruction after Mastectomy

 Recovering from a Breast Reconstruction Procedure

-Following the surgery, bandages and/or gauze is applied to the incisions.
-Patients also receive a support bra or elastic bandage to reduce swelling and support their reconstructed breasts.
-Dr. Thomassen may place a small tube just beneath the skin to drain extra fluid and blood.
+After the surgery, Dr. Thomassen applies bandages and/or gauze to the incisions.
+Patients also get a support bra or elastic bandage to reduce swelling and support their reconstructed breasts.
+Dr. Thomassen will place a small tube just beneath the skin to drain extra fluid and blood.

-All patients receive specific instructions that relate to their particular surgery.
-These instructions include information about medications, follow-up appointments and symptoms that indicate the patient needs to seek medical attention.
+All patients get specific instructions that relate to their particular surgery.
+These instructions include information about medications, follow-up appointments and symptoms that show the patient needs to seek medical attention.

 Results